Effectiveness and detection of denial of service attacks in Tor: Conclusion

 \section{Conclusion}

 The denial of service attack on Tor-like networks is potentially quite powerful, allowing an adversary to break the anonymity of users at a rate much higher than when passively listening.
-We have provided a careful analysis of the parameters that define such an attack, as well as an analytic model if the attacker's effectiveness.
+We have provided a careful analysis of the parameters that define such an attack, as well as an analytic model of the attacker's effectiveness.
 We have tested this model against a simulation based on replaying data collected from the deployed Tor network and seen that it is accurate.
 We have also shown that the power of the denial-of-service attack comes at a price by giving two algorithms that detect any such attacker by constructing a number of circuits that is linear in the number of relays in the network.
 One such algorithm is deterministic and proved correct given a set of assumptions about the network and attacker, and the other probabilistic and shown to be effective using our replay simulation technique.
+We finish by discussing how these algorithms fare in the face of attackers who deviate from our model.